List of gay icons: Diana, Princess of Wales

 Highly regarded by the LGBTQ community due to her work with gay men suffering from AIDS, Diana, Princess of Wales, is considered to be a gay icon.
 The hardships she faced during her life within the British royal family and her struggles with bulimia have been cited as factors to which members of the LGBTQ community can mostly connect.
 Writing for Them, David Levesley described Diana as "a symbol of the familial oppression many queer people know all too well," and added that "[queer people] admire her for how long she lasted in the face of a shitty situation.
 Is there anything more queer than a fabulous woman trapped in a bleak household?"
 James Greig from Vice also held a similar viewpoint, stating that "her status as a tragic diva aside, it's undeniable that Diana made real, material changes to the lives of LGBT people – particularly through the work she did around AIDS."
 In an article for Newsweek, Desmond O'Connor wrote that Diana's work with dying HIV+ gay men was crucial for reminding "the people of Great Britain that their 'untouchable' sons deserved to be loved."

 In 2009, a panel including Sir Ian McKellen and Alan Hollinghurst chose Diana's portrait to be shown in the Gay Icons exhibition at the National Portrait Gallery, London.
 In October 2017, the Attitude magazine honoured Diana with its Legacy Award for her HIV/AIDS work.
 Prince Harry accepted the award on behalf of his mother.

 Elton John

 Sir Elton Hercules John, famously known as Elton John, is perhaps one of the most famous, publicly queer musicians of all time.
 During 1976, he announced publicly that he was bisexual and remained open about his sexuality to present day, happily married to his husband David Furnish since 2014.
-Aside from his musical career, he is also the founder of the Elton John AIDS Foundation which was created to give support and aide to those in need as well as to "prevent infections, fight stigma and provide treatment with love, compassion and dignity for the most vulnerable groups affected by HIV around the world".
+Aside from his musical career, he is also the founder of the Elton John AIDS Foundation which was created to give support and aid to those in need as well as to "prevent infections, fight stigma and provide treatment with love, compassion and dignity for the most vulnerable groups affected by HIV around the world".